Module tf.advanced.highlight

 hlStyle : dict

-Highlight color as css style, keyed by boolean 'is pretty'
+Highlight colour as CSS style, keyed by boolean 'is pretty'

 Expand source code Browse git